biolink/biolink-model/README.md

 Currently as far as we know there is no existing reference datamodel that is flexible enough to be used here.

+### How do I use Biolink Model YAML programatically?

+For operations such as CURIE lookup, finding class by synonyms, get parents, get ancestors, etc. please make use of [biolink-model-toolkit](https://github.com/biolink/biolink-model-toolkit/).
+It provides a convenience methods for traversing Biolink Model.